getodk/docs/launch-apps-from-collect.rst

 Launching external apps to populate single fields
 ------------------------------------------------------

 ODK Collect can launch external applications to populate string, integer or decimal fields using the ``ex:intentString`` appearance.
 A ``value`` parameter that holds the current value for that field is passed to the application.
 Since v1.4.3, additional parameters can be specified.
-The names of these parameters are user defined and there are no reserved names.
+The names of these parameters are user defined and ``value`` is the only reserved name.

 XLSForm
 ~~~~~~~~~